 - B. Shop Drawings: Show fabrication and installation details.
 Include plans, elevations, sections, and details of metal fabrications and their connections.
 Show anchorage and accessory items.
 Provide Shop Drawings for the following: - 1.
-Steel framing and supports for countertops. - 2.
 Steel framing and supports for applications where framing and supports are not specified in other Sections.